ericpriceco/ericpriceco.github.io/content/posts/2023-12-26-setup-istio.md

 ## Demo

 Instead of the typical Ingress manifest, we will instead create a VirtualService that sends traffic to our app and binds to a named gateway created earlier.
-In the VirtualService, we can get finely tune routing; however, in this example, I just want all traffic to reach my one endpoint and send it to my service "demo-app" listening on port 8000.
+In the VirtualService, we can finely tune routing; however, in this example, I just want all traffic to reach my one endpoint and send it to my service "demo-app" listening on port 8000.
 For any existing apps, they will need to be restarted for the proxy sidecar container to automatically inject itself.

 Since the shared gateway was installed to the istio-ingress namespace, I'm specifying the exact location with the namespace.